thaonguyenptnglobalcorp/hackaithon2025-vscode-extension/README.md

 1. Stage your Git changes
 2. Open the Command Palette (`Ctrl+Shift+P`)
 3. Run `AI Commit: Generate Commit Message`
-4. Review and copy the generat
+4. Review and Edit the message
+5. Press `Enter` to commit your changes